davidlatwe/NodeSticker/README.md

 ### Note
 * Icon file format must be `PNG`.
+* Preferred size in the Outliner is 20 x 20 pixels.
 * File path can be an absolute path or be relative to the `XBMLANGPATH` environment variable.
 * Will add a custom attribute `customIconPath` in node to save icon path.
 * Powered by Maya Python API 1.0 (Can not achieve with 2.0)